What Exactly Is Marketing Attribution?

 What you will get as an outcome is never what you expected, and that is the point.

-Even when the data is imperfect and you don’t have a complete picture, you can still do a ton with that data.
+Even when the ingredients are imperfect and you don’t have a complete picture, you can still do a ton with that extracted information.
 You can, for instance, gain a profound understanding of the customer journey, and use the insight to set up effective personalization.